-A Usable Security Audit Security is a report to help a software team make its tool more usable and useful for its target users, while at a minimum helping preserve – and ideally enhancing – those users’ privacy and security.
-Simply Secure's work focuses on the user-experience/usability aspects, and we do not conduct security audits of code.
-Instead, we will analyze what users see and make targeted recommendations for improvements.
-A Usable Security Audit is a complement to and not a replacement for a comprehensive security audit of code.
+A Usable Security Review is a report to help a software team make its tool more usable and useful for its target users, while at a minimum helping preserve – and ideally enhancing – privacy and security.

 - Understanding who are the tool’s desired, likely, and/or actual users (or “target” users)